-Professor of Information Sciences and Technology
+Professor of Information Sciences & Technology, and Women's, Gender & Sexuality Studies

-M.S.I.S., University of Pittsburgh, School of Information Science, 1976
+M.S.I.S., University of Pittsburgh, School of Information Science

-Trauth’s research interests comprise the intersection of socio-cultural and organizational influences on Information Technology and the IT profession.
-She also consults and lectures on the impact of IT on organizations, societies, and people worldwide.
-Her teaching interests include qualitative research, the human context of information processing, diversity in the global knowledge economy, global informatics, and national information policy.
-Dr. Trauth has taught courses and advised graduate students in several countries including: Austria, Australia, Canada, Finland, France, Ireland, The Netherlands, New Zealand and South Africa.
+Dr. Trauth’s research is concerned with societal, cultural and organizational influences on the information technology professions with a special focus on gender and social inclusion.
+She is particularly interested in the linkages among diversity, social inclusion and economic development.
+Her teaching interests include gender in the IT field, qualitative research, the human context of information processing, diversity in the global knowledge economy, and global informatics Dr. Trauth has taught courses and advised graduate students in Australia, Canada, several European countries, New Zealand, and South Africa.